Where Is the Love (Roberta Flack and Donny Hathaway song): Track listingCD singleVinyl

+Charts

 Rick Price and Margaret Urlich version

 "Where is the Love" was recorded by Australian singer songwriter Rick Price and New Zealand-born singer-songwriter Margaret Urlich.
 It was released on November 29, 1993, and peaked at number 31 in Australia.
 It was included as a bonus track on Ulrich's 1994 album, Live.

 In 1993, Price and Urlich were part of Export Music Australia (EMA) and Austrade's second Wizards of Oz promotion.
 They toured Japan together with the group Yothu Yindi.

 At the ARIA Music Awards of 1994, the song was nominated for ARIA Award for Best Adult Contemporary Album but lost to The Journey by Tommy Emmanuel.